 Pot or vase to display your felt plant in

 The Cricut Maker utilizes the cloud based program "Cricut Design Space" to set up your files.
 This program can be used on your phone, tablet or computer and will print wirelessly to your Cricut Maker.
-Benzie offers many svg files right on our blog for free!
-Save our ivy pattern here then upload it to the Cricut Design Place.
+Save our free ivy pattern here then upload it to the Cricut Design Place.
 The final step will ask you what material you are using (felt!) and allow you to select the rotary blade option -this is the key to success!
 When it is done printing -you can just peel off the felt shapes, toss on another piece of felt and cut again!
 For this potted plant we used 4 9x12" sheets of Geranium and 2 9x12" sheet of Emerald.

 There are several different cutting mats you can use with the Cricut Maker -from a Light to a Standard Grip.
 I'm using the Fabric Grip but I usually just grab what I have available and have found they all work great!
 They also come in two different sizes, a 12x12" and a 12x18" size.
 The larger size is a perfect fit for Benzie's 12x18" sheets of felt!
 After a while the mats will get super fuzzy from the felt and they need to be cleaned off -I either use packaging tape to remove the fuzzies or wash the mat with soap and water.